seung-lab/crackle/README.md

 LL: 0: "flat" label format, 1: fixed width pins (unused?)
 2: variable width pins 3: reserved
 F: whether the array is to be rendered as C (0) or F (1) order
 G: Signed (if (1), data are signed int, otherwise unsigned int)
+OOOO: Nth-Order of Markov Chain (as an unsigned integer, typical values 0, or 3 to 7).
+If 0, markov compression is disabled.
 R: Reserved

 ### Flat Label Format